 Other biologic agents

 Several immunosuppressive interleukins and anti-interleukin antibodies also may decrease the inflammatory response and are being studied for Crohn disease.

-Various nonpathogenic microorganisms (eg, commensal Escherichia coli, Lactobacillus species, Saccharomyces) given daily serve as probiotics and may be effective in preventing pouchitis, but other therapeutic roles have yet to be clearly defined.
-Therapeutic infestation with the parasite Trichuris suis has been tried in an effort to stimulate T2-helper cell immunity and may decrease disease activity in UC.
+Various nonpathogenic microorganisms (eg, commensal Escherichia coli, Lactobacillus species, Saccharomyces) given daily serve as probiotics and may be effective in preventing pouchitis Surgery , but other therapeutic roles have yet to be clearly defined.
+Therapeutic infestation with the parasite Trichuris suis has been tried in an effort to stimulate T2-helper cell immunity and may decrease disease activity in ulcerative colitis.